Who Is Lucia Morgan From Final Fight 3?

-Come Street Fighter Alpha 3, there was the highly anticipated addition of Cody Travers from the game.
+Street Fighter Alpha 3 featured the highly anticipated addition of Cody Travers from the game.

 With Capcom Fighting Evolution, known as Capcom Fighting Jam in Japan, Guy would make his first actual crossover fighting game debut.
 Carlos Miyamoto, one of the new characters introduced in FF2, would have a cameo ending appearance.

-When Marvel vs. Capcom 3: Fate of Two Worlds came out, Haggar was made one of the playable characters marking his first serious debut let alone first crossover debut.
+When Marvel vs. Capcom 3: Fate of Two Worlds came out, Haggar was made one of the playable characters marking his first serious debut.

 Haggar would make another return for Marvel vs. Capcom Infinite.

 In the Playstation Vita port of Street Fighter X Tekken, Guy and Cody would be present as playable characters.

 Ultimately, Lucia and Dean were pretty much left to obscurity.
 It seemed highly likely that Capcom didn't know what to do with those two characters.

 With the various fighting games coming out, I felt that Capcom could reuse Lucia for future games as she has plenty of potential.

 She's pretty much Capcom's, let alone Street Fighter's, answer to Fatal Fury's Blue Mary Ryan due to the two of them having similar backgrounds in law enforcement.
 Should Capcom and SNK-Playmore come up with a future crossover title, surely they could find some use for Lucia.
 They could probably make a story for Lucia in which she's an ally and/or rival to Blue Mary.